Information Technology

 WHAT WILL I LEARN?

-Students who enroll in the program will take foundational courses in computer hardware and software and will have the option of completing certificates in Computer Support, Networking, and Security on their path towards the degree.
-This program is designed to prepare students for industry-specific certifications related to their career path.
+Students who enroll in the IT program will take foundational courses in computer hardware and software and will have the option of completing certificates in Computer Support, Networking, and Security on their path towards the degree.
+This IT program is designed to prepare students for industry-specific certifications related to their career path.

 COST & FINANCIAL AID